PortalNetwork/hackathon/README.md

     Each participating team will have a vote for their favorite project (cannot vote for themselves).

 ## Judges

-1. ***Jack Lu*** Founder of Wanchain.
-Graduated from Peking University and MBA fromThe Ohio State University.
-Blockchain entrepreneur and technical expert.
-Cofounded Factom in 2014.
-Founded Wanglutech, which brings Blockchain technology to a greater range of applications.

-2. ***Christopher Shen*** is an entrepreneur, blockchain enthusiast, futurist, designer and investor in technologies.
-He is the Founder of Portal Networks, which builds DNS (Domain name Service) and enhancement on multiple blockchain platforms.
-Portal Network connects and enhances existing blockchain solutions, such as IPFS for decentralized distributed file storage, Bluzelle for decentralized data storage, and NOIA Network for CDN (Content Delivery Network).
-Christopher is an early investor in many successful blockchain startups.
-He gives speeches on blockchain and entrepreneurship at universities and high schools in Taiwan.

-3. ***Neeraj Murarka*** is a software engineer and computer systems architect with over 20 years expertise in cutting edge technology.
-He has worked on projects for Google, IBM, Hewlett Packard, Lufthansa, Thales Avionics, and Zynga.
-Some of Neeraj's largest projects include: locking down of modi ed Android OS for retail markets; multicast UDP satellite-based music streaming systems, mobile app for blockchain startup "Zeroblock"; design and development of secure and FFA-approved systems for Airbus and Boeing commercial aircraft.

-4. ***Domas Povilauskas*** co-founded one of the most fastest-growing SaaS startups in the Baltic region - Tellq.
-His understanding of network technologies and data streaming businesses led to the initial concept of NOIA.
-Domas is responsible for business development and product vision.

 **More judges to be updated.**